Natural Diversity Data Base Areas

 Description

-Natural Diversity Data Base Areas represent known locations, both historic and extant, of state listed species and significant natural communities.
+Natural Diversity Data Base Areas represent known locations, both historic and extant, of state listed species.
 State listed species are those listed as Endangered, Threatened or Special Concern under the Connecticut Endangered Species Act (Connecticut General Statutes, Section 26-303).
-Some examples of significant natural communities in Connecticut include Acidic Atlantic White Cedar Swamps, Sand Barrens and Poor fens.
 This dataset represents over 100 years worth of field observations, scientific collections, and publications.
 The data have been compiled from a variety of sources and in most cases do not represent a comprehensive or state-wide survey.
 Sources include state biologists, university students and professors, conservation organizations and private landowners.

 Natural Diversity Data Base Areas are a generalized representation of species and community locations.
 The exact locations and species names have been masked to protect sensitive species from collection and disturbance.
 Natural Diversity Data Base Areas are represented as polygon areas and mapped for use at 1:24,000 scale (1 inch = 2,000 feet).
 This dataset is updated every six months and reflects information that has been submitted and accepted up to that point.